koteshrv/googlemeet-telegrambot/README.md

     class.
 12. Update the alertwords present in data.json according to your choice.
 13. Set `autoReply` to `1`, if you want autoreply feature when someone calls you.
+14. Set `windowsUser` to `1`, if you are a windows user.
-14. Append current repository path before `fileName` in `fetchDataFromJSON` and `sendDataToJSON` from `dependencies.py`.
+15. Append current repository path before `fileName` in `fetchDataFromJSON` and `sendDataToJSON` from `dependencies.py`.
-15. After completing the setup, If you are using linux, then move all the files of the repository to `/home/username/.local/bin/`.
+16. After completing the setup, If you are using linux, then move all the files of the repository to `/home/username/.local/bin/`.
     If you are using windows, then add the repository to path.
 15. Now change dir path of `pathToChromeDriver` that is present in the repository and `classTimeTableLocation` path in the data.json.
 16. If you are a linux user and if you moved the dir to `/home/username/.local/bin/`, then `pathToChromeDriver` is `/home/username/.local/bin/chromedriver` and `classTimeTableLocation` is `/home/username/.local/bin/timetable.xlsx`.